Source: OJ L 150, 9.6.2023, pp. 1–39

 Article 37 Review

-1. By 12 months after the entry into force of a Regulation on the prevention of the use of the financial system for the purposes of money launderingmeans the money laundering activities referred to in Article 1(3) and (4) of Directive (EU) 2015/849; or terrorist financingmeans terrorist financing as defined in Article 1(5) of Directive (EU) 2015/849;, the Commission shall review this Regulation and shall, if appropriate, propose amendments in order to ensure a consistent approach and alignment with the Regulation on the prevention of the use of the financial system for the purposes of money launderingmeans the money laundering activities referred to in Article 1(3) and (4) of Directive (EU) 2015/849; or terrorist financingmeans terrorist financing as defined in Article 1(5) of Directive (EU) 2015/849;.
+1. By 12 months after the entry into force of a Regulation on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, the Commission shall review this Regulation and shall, if appropriate, propose amendments in order to ensure a consistent approach and alignment with the Regulation on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing.

 1. By 1 July 2026, the Commission, after consulting EBA, shall issue a report assessing the risks posed by transfers to or from self-hosted addresses or entities not established in the Union, as well as the need for specific measures to mitigate those risks, and propose, if appropriate, amendments to this Regulation.